 In order to investigate the effects of different disturbance intensities caused by silviculture on the succession of a forest in the northeastern Amazon basin, we used the forest growth model FORMIND with management module, which was developed especially for tropical forests (Fischer et al. 2016; Kammesheidt, Köhler, and Huth 2002).
 We proceeded methodically as follows:

 On the one hand, the FORMIND forest model was parameterized and calibrated for the Paracou test site in French Guiana on the basis of forest inventory data from an undisturbed growing rain forest.
-These were recorded over 32 years until 2016 on test plots covering a total of 62.5 hectares.
+These were recorded over 32 years on plots covering a total of 62.5 hectares.
 The results of the model calibration quantified the quality of the forest model in relation to the model output of the aboveground biomass and the basal area.
-On the basis of this, the forest stand structure and growth dynamics for the location were to be mapped.
-The tree species inventoried on the Paracou test site were aggregated according to functional traits, such as maximum tree height and mean annual stem diameter increment, into plant function types in order to calculate the geometric relations of the trees for model parameterization.
-In addition, parameter values for eco-physiological processes describing tree growth in the model were calculated from the forest inventory data.
+On the basis of this, the forest stand structure and growth dynamics for the location were to be mapped

-On the other hand, we have developed three scenarios for a simulation experiment that allowed us to compare the influence of disturbances of different intensities caused by selective logging, in so-called reduced impact logging or Conventional Logging, with undisturbed forest growth, a so-called Reference.
-In order to carry out this simulation experiment, the forest model FORMIND was extended by a management module.
-Subsequently, the simulation results of the reduced impact logging scenario were validated with inventory data from test plots where the reduced impact logging was recorded.
-On these test plots, totaling 18.75 hectares, the secondary succession was recorded over a period of 30 years (until 2016).
-The logging event took place in 1986 and an average of 10 commercially usable trees per hectare with a mean stem diameter at breast height of 0.55 m were removed.
-This corresponded to an average stand biomass of 33 tODM/ha.
-Finally, for each simulation scenario, the variability of the mean gross primary production and the development of the aboveground biomass of the forest stand was extrapolated until the end of the 21st century.
+On the other hand, we have developed three scenarios for a simulation experiment that allowed us to compare the influence of disturbances of different intensities caused by selective logging Subsequently, the simulation results of a logging scenario were validated with inventory data from field plots Finally, for each simulation scenario, the gross primary production and aboveground biomass of the forest stand was extrapolated until the end of the 21st century.